zef-firo/blocks-planner-java/README.md

 # Java Blocks Planner

-This is a Java cli software that plans block rearrangement to apply on an initial blocks position to get the desired arrangement.
+This is a Java cli software that plans a block rearrangement to apply on an initial blocks position to get the desired arrangement.

 ----